ponpenw/ponpenw/README.md

-Technology and humanity together is possible.
+Technology and humanity can be combined for the greatest things.